laravel/docs/database-testing.md

                 )
                 ->create();

-If you already have model instances that you would like to attached to the models you are creating, you may pass the model instances to the `hasAttached` method.
+If you already have model instances that you would like to be attached to the models you are creating, you may pass the model instances to the `hasAttached` method.
 In this example, the same three roles will be attached to all three users:

     $roles = Role::factory()->count(3)->create();